malhibilal/GymAppQlik/README.md

 Admin**
 •	Access the admin panel by visiting /admin and logging in with admin credentials.
 •	Add trainers, upload their pictures, update, or delete existing trainers.
+•	update its existing profile and in settings can change its password

 **User**
 •	Access the user interface by visiting /user and logging in as a user.
 •	View trainers and book appointments with them.
 •	View your booked appointments.
 •	calculate BMI and get message from the gym regarding diet and exercise
+•	update profile and can change password

 **Images**
 Images of trainers should be stored in a specific directory (e.g., src/main/resources/static/images/trainers).
 Update the database to store the image file path.